Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/01-aie_a_to_z/04-ps_application_creation_run_all.md

 12. Build the A72 PS component (`A-to-Z_app`).

+> Note:  The creation of the Vitis fixed platform and the ps application can be automated running "make ps_app"

 ## Step 3: Package the Full System

 1. Open the settings file **vitis-sys.json** for the **simple_aie_application_system_project** and click on the **package.cfg** config file under **Package Settings**